LohseLab/gIMble/README.md

         chr01   106     111     4       sample_1,sample_2, sample_3, sample_4
         [...]
         ```
-    + lists the regions that are accessible to analysis for each of the samples.
-        => Only variants within those regions are considered
-        => All sites within those regions that are not variant (listed in VCF), are considered invariant
     + can be intersected with BED regions of certain genomic features (i.e. intergenic regions) ...

 ### 1. Make genomefile from assembly FASTA